LoCodes/LoCodes.github.io/_posts/2020-02-17-1st_cli_project.markdown

 Clone the above link of repository on your ide

-Make sure you are in the right folder if not
+Make sure you are in the right folder if not type in your terminal:

-> cd LasVegasHikes
+cd LasVegasHikes

-> ./bin/console
+ ./bin/console

 or

-> bin/run
+ bin/run

 May  be prompted to run 'bunldle install'